boltmcp/boltmcp/docker-compose/README.md

 > These credentials are defined under "Keycloak" in [.env](.env)

-> **Note**: BoltMCP uses Single Sign-On (SSO), meaning you don't need to provide credentials when signing in if your browser is already signed-in to the identity provider.
+> BoltMCP uses Single Sign-On (SSO), meaning you don't need to provide credentials when signing in if your browser is already signed-in to the identity provider.

 ## Stop the application